prajwalsuryawanshi/Shortit/README.md

 <h1> HI , this project is developed with the use of Django Framework</h1>
-Make sure you have latest version of Python install in your computer.
+Make sure you have latest version of Python and Django installed in your computer.
+to install Django just run "pip install Django"
 <br>
 To run the project clone it on your computer using the following link :- <br>
 "git clone https://github.com/prajwalsuryawanshi/Shortit.git"<br>